sanikamal/django_wearglass/README.md

 # django_wearglass
-This is a project for creating a webb app that can classify whether person in images wear eye glass or not.
+This is a project for creating a web app that can classify whether person in images wear eye glass or not.

 ### Requirements
 ####  For Web app